golang/proposal/design/22080-dwarf-inlining.md

    }
 ```

-Finally we would expect to see a subprogram instance for 's.Top'.
+Finally we would expect to see a subprogram instance for `s.Top`.
-Note that since 's.Top' is not inlined, we would have a single subprogram DIE
+Note that since `s.Top` is not inlined, we would have a single subprogram DIE
 (as opposed to an abstract instance DIE and a concrete instance DIE):

 ```